-All of the presses performed for your upper body (bench press, shoulder press etc.), work your triceps besides the chest and the shoulders.
+All of the presses performed for your upper body (bench press, shoulder press etc.), use your triceps to a great extent, not just the chest and the shoulders.
 This is a good enough reason to take care of the triceps and pay good attention to their development.

 The biceps are important but so is the triceps, even more so, if you think about it.
 The upper arm is made out of two muscles (biceps and triceps), and the three heads of the triceps compose about two thirds of the upper arm, which means there can be no big arms without a big and well developed triceps.